concurrent-ai/concurrent/docs/docs.mlflow-parallels.org/docs/files/create-dind.md

 wget https://docs.concurrent-ai.org/cft/version/0.4/k8s-dind-service.yaml
 ```

-The downloaded file creates a **dind** service in the **default** namespace.
+The downloaded file creates a **dind** service in the **parallelsns** namespace.
 If you want to create the **dind** service in a different namespace, for example **newnsforconcurrent**, then edit the file to reflect this namespace.
 For example:

 ```
-sed -e 's/default/newnsforconcurrent/g' k8s-dind-service.yaml > k8s-dind-service-new.yaml
+sed -e 's/parallelsns/newnsforconcurrent/g' k8s-dind-service.yaml > k8s-dind-service-new.yaml
 ```

 Apply it to your kubernetes cluster using kubectl as follows: